 - Loss of consortium

 Your lawyer may help you assess the value of each line item, then assign an overall value to your compensation claim or lawsuit.
-This figure might be used to steer settlement negotiations and help you arrive at a financial agreement.
+You can use this figure to steer settlement negotiations and help you arrive at a financial agreement.

 Documents that Support Your Accident Claim

 Negotiating a financial settlement might involve proving the at-fault party was responsible for the accident that caused your injuries.
 Your personal injury team may be able to prove fault and neglect by using the following post-accident documents:

 - Car accident reports, which might provide important details about how the accident was caused, where the point of contact was, and if there were any other contributing factors